Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Diamond status can be earned by staying 30 times, 60 nights, or by earning 120,000 HHonors Base Points within a calendar year.
 In addition to the benefits for having Silver and Gold status, Diamond members receive:

-The most valuable aspects of Platinum status are the 50% point bonus and an increased number of properties that include complimentary breakfast.
+The most valuable aspects of Diamond status are the 50% point bonus and an increased number of properties that include complimentary breakfast.

 Follow @MileCards on Twitter for the latest updates and new offers